Rising Star Trevor Douglas On American Idol, Black Lives Matter, and The Status of Music

 COVID-19 has affected everyone around the world.
 One industry that has been hit especially hard is the music industry.
 Most rising musicians make their money by playing gigs, and with shelter in place orders and large gatherings being banned, this has become more difficult.
 Making a living from live performances has become almost scarce (speaking from Texas here).

 We sat down with Dallas-native and former American Idol contestant, Trevor Douglas, to talk about how he has been spending his time during the pandemic.
 It got deep as we touched on the Black Lives Matter movement, losing a steady income, and getting innovative with his musical talents.
-Continuing reading for the full interview below:
+Continue reading for the full interview below:

 Q: Tell us about your story.